awsdocs/amazon-connect-admin-guide/doc_source/agent-activity-audit-report.md

 + **Agent Disconnected**: When the agent doesn't choose **Accept** on the inbound contact in 20 seconds, or they choose **Reject**\.
 + **Calling Customer**: The state before an outbound call is established\.
 + **Contact Missed**: When the agent misses a contact\.
++ **Missed Call Agent**: When an agent accepts a callback, but they end the call before ringing the customer has finished\.
 + **Telecom issue**: When an outbound call is ended before the call is established\.
 For example, there was an error with the agent's soft phone connection\.

 **Note**